 March 25, 2020 3 min read

 You’ve got your wood-burning stove and can’t wait to make your canvas bell-tent the cosy, hygge paradise you’ve always wanted.
-You’re ready to install your flashing kit and now you’re wondering — where should the stove go?
+You’re ready to install your flashing kit and now you’re wondering — where should the camping stove go?

-There’s no one way to do this and we’ve seen stoves installed pretty much everywhere in our glawnings.
+There’s no one way to do this and we’ve seen camping stoves installed pretty much everywhere in our glawnings.
 We think you should do what makes sense for you, but we’ve thought of some things you might want to consider when finding a permanent home for your stove.

 Next to the central pole…